mangirdaz/newrelic-openshift/README.md

 ### Step 4: Create the DaemonSet definition.

-The DaemonSet definition instructs Kubernetes to place a newrelic sysmond agent on each Kubernetes node.
+The DaemonSet definition instructs Openshift to place a newrelic sysmond agent on each Openshift node.

 <!-- BEGIN MUNGE: EXAMPLE newrelic-daemonset.yaml -->